Create a Garden Anywhere with Straw Bales

 Place the bales in their permanent location with the cut sides up and twine parallel to the ground.
 Once you start the conditioning process, the bales will be very heavy and hard to move.
 When the bales are in place you are ready to start the conditioning process.
 This is done to start the inside of the straw bales composting, so they’ll support plant growth.

 Day One to Six

 On day one, spread fertilizer over the top of the bale.
 Use a ½ cup of a complete garden fertilizer or three cups of an organic fertilizer like Milorganite.
 Then completely moisten the bale.
-The organic fertilizers feed the microorganisms that help decompose the straw into a nutrient rich planting medium.
-Thoroughly soak the bale everyday.
+The organic fertilizer feeds the microorganisms that help decompose the straw into a nutrient rich planting medium.
+Thoroughly soak the bale every day.
 On days three and five you will add more fertilizer at the same rate used on day one.

 Day Seven to Nine

 Days seven through nine use half the rate used on day one.
 This would be ¼ cup of a complete garden fertilizer or 1 ½ cups of Milorganite fertilizer.
 Thoroughly water the bale each time.